• Skip to main content

 Cut the lemongrass into 1cm (0.4″) segments and use a food processor to blitz everything until fine.
 Alternatively, use a knife to finely chop them.

-Set aside 1/2 US cup of lemongrass then marinate the wings in tumeric powder, salt, sugar, chicken bouillon powder, fish sauce, garlic, red shallot and the remaining lemongrass for a minimum of 20 minutes.
+Set aside 1/2 US cup of lemongrass, then marinate the wings in the turmeric powder, salt, sugar, chicken bouillon powder, fish sauce, garlic, red shallots and the remaining lemongrass for a minimum of 20 minutes.

-Add oil to a heated wok on medium heat and brown the lemongrass and chili for 30 seconds or until fragrant.
+Add the oil to a heated wok on medium heat and brown the chili and remaining lemongrass for 30 seconds or until fragrant.

 Turn the heat up to high and pour the marinated wings in to fry for 15 minutes or until cooked.
 Lower the heat to low-medium and let it simmer with the lid partially on for another 15 minutes or until tender.